 The Shady Sam: Loan Shark game can teach kids a lot about credit and borrowing money.
 In the game, players take on the role of an employee at Shady Sam's, a loan shark company that is trying to get as much money back from its borrowers as possible.
 To do this, players must calculate the most profitable repayment payment terms.
 The game is a great way for kids to learn about the basics of credit and borrowing money.
 By playing the game, kids will develop important financial skills that they can use in real life.
 In addition, the game can also help kids to understand the consequences of borrowing money from payday lenders and other sources with high-interest rates.

 For many kids, the idea of credit is a mystery.
-They might know that adults use credit cards and can take out loans, but they don't really understand how it all works.
+They know that adults use credit cards and can take out loans, but they don't really understand how it all works.
 That's where Wise Pockets comes in.
-Wise Pockets teaches kids the basics of money using cartoons.
+Wise Pockets has fun, interactive slides that teaches kids the basics of money using cartoons.
 Kids can learn in very simple terms how credit works with the "Giving Vicki Credit" game.
-They can also learn about earning, saving, and more, making this a good credit card game for students and kids.
+They can also learn about earning, saving and more.

 Credit Card Go Fish

 Here's a fun spin on the traditional "Go Fish" game: use it to get the greatest possible credit card terms.
 Each variation of a deck of cards is assigned a credit card feature.

 - The APR interest rate on a credit card is determined by the number on the card (a number 2 card will be 2%)